TerranMechworks/mech3doc/docs/gamez-files.md

 Because the node data is very complicated, I describe [all nodes](nodes.md) separately.
 Please refer to that document for detailed information.
 I will however go over how to read the data here.

 In principle, this works a lot like the other blocks.
 The node count and node array size was given by the GameZ header.
 The nodes are also read in a phased manner, and also have zeroed-out nodes.
+If data is not read sequentially, node i can be found at the offset

+nodeOffset = MW3GameZHeader->nodesOffset + i * sizeof(MW3GameZNodeHeader)

 Unfortunately, to me it seems the node count is wildly inaccurate for some files.
 Since this seems like a memory dump, it's possible that only node count nodes should actually be read.
 But the nodes between count and the array size may not be zeroed out.
 So I resorted to reading all the node base structures until I found a zeroed out one, and then stopped.
 That allowed me to get the actual count.